-Nobody likes to think about their beloved gadgets being lost or stolen, but unfortunately our dearest devices go missing all the time.
+Nobody likes to think about their beloved gadgets being lost or stolen, but unfortunately, our dearest devices go missing all the time.

-Take your main device, which will be your iPhone, iPad or iPod Touch.
+1. Take your main device, which will be your iPhone, iPad or iPod Touch.

-From the home screen, go to Settings > Accounts & Passwords > iCloud > Find My, and make sure the feature is toggled on.
+2. From the home screen, go to Settings > iCloud > Find My, and make sure the feature is toggled on.
 If this is the first time you're setting anything up, you may be required to enter your Apple ID.
 If you don't yet have an Apple ID, choose Create a new Apple ID and follow the instructions.

-Also on this screen, turn on 'Send Last Location'.
+3. Also on this screen, turn on 'Send Last Location'.
 This feature will make sure your device transmits its location when it's about to run out of battery, so when you try to locate the device later, you'll see where it was.

-If you have Apple AirPods or an Apple Watch paired with your iPhone or iPad, you'll then also get those set up within Find My iPhone.
+Side note: If you have Apple AirPods or an Apple Watch paired with your iPhone or iPad, you'll then also get those set up within Find My iPhone.
 Now you should be all safe to lose or misplace your device.

 If you've done this previously and you're here to see how to track down your device, scroll further down for a full guide.

-How to set up Find My Mac
+How to set up Find My on Mac

-It works a touch differently on your Mac, so here you'll want to open up the Apple Menu by pressing on the little logo in the top left of your computer screen.
+1. Setting up Find My works a touch differently on your Mac, so here you'll want to open up the Apple Menu by pressing on the little logo in the top left of your computer screen.

-Have you now lost your device or you're worried it has been stolen?
+Have you now lost your device or are worried it's been stolen?
 It's time to track it down.
 First off, we'll teach you how to do this from another iPhone, iPod or iPad.

 3. Once you're logged in, click on Find iPhone (the icon that looks like a green radar).
 After typing your password again, a map will show the location of all your associated iOS devices and Macs.
 A green dot means the product is online, while a gray dot means it's offline.
 If the device was online at any point within the previous 24 hours, you'll be shown the time it was last located.

 4. If a device is online, click on its dot, then click on the information icon (i).
 Alternatively, select the device from the pull-down menu at the top-center of the screen.)
 A new window will pop up that lists when the device was last located and how much charge it has left, along with three options: Play Sound (to help pinpoint the item if it's close by), Lost Mode (this lets you lock and track the device, and provide contact information — such as displaying a phone number on your lost iPhone), and Erase device.

-If you want to remotely erase your device you'll lose everything on it, but it's useful if you have lots of private information backed up to iCloud that you don't want those who find your device to get.
+Side note: If you want to remotely erase your device, you'll lose everything on it, but it's useful if you have lots of private information backed up to iCloud that you don't want those who find your device to get.
 If a device is offline, you'll have a different option: Notify me when found.
 This will alert you when the item comes back online.